rogerjdeangelis/utl-in-one-datastep-apply-a-format-when-the-variable-exists/README.md

 # utl-in-one-datastep-apply-a-format-when-the-variable-exists
     If variable sex exists apply the format $sex. otherwise do nothing.

-    If variable sex exists apply the format $sex. otherwise do nothing.

-      Solution
+       Two Solution

-           Call symputx  (could use proc datasets to modify table  )
+          1. Call symputx  (for numeric variable require non missing vlue on first ob )
               a. when variable exists
+              b. when variable does not exist (same code only diff input table)
+          2. Open/Close SAS table
+              a. when variable exists
-              b. when variable does not exist
+              b. when variable does not exist (same code only diff input table)

      Since you decided on a use format then you know the varibale type.

+     This should work for a character variables even if it is missing on the first ob
+     because SAS will assume the value is numeric and use '.' instead of char missing ' '.

+     When a numeric variable exits it must be non missing on the first observation.

     github
     https://tinyurl.com/yxar46zg